lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 images = ["/uploads/ogimgblogweekly1.png"]
 slug = "feb-weekly-1"
 tags = []
-title = "Weekly #1 - Pricing, hiring and my first hate mail!"
+title = "Weekly #1 - Pricing, (not) hiring and my first hate mail!"

 +++
 Last week, I wrote down on a piece of paper all the tasks I do for Lunch Money.
 Then I organized them into two columns: